 Welcome to the P. Hux Radio EPK!
 Scroll down for reviews, tour dates, bio, pics and more.

-The first single from THIS IS THE ONE is...Just Sayin'!
+The second single from THIS IS THE ONE is...Running Home To You!

 “Great listening to P. Hux’s new album!
 He’s in top voice and top songwriting form.
 Sweet songs, anthems to march to, it’s all there.
 Check it out!”